karchit/s3-object-lambda-workshop/README.md

 #### Challenge
 Fairly easy one once you've had a peek at Sharp API documentation.
-We want to make these thumbnails a bit retro so the challenge is to make the images _greyscale_ before we write it out to object lambda.
+We want to make these thumbnails a bit retro so make the images _greyscale_ before we write it out to object lambda.

 </p>
 </details>